greglinch/sourcelist/to-do-list.md

 * (v2?) write error module to abstract error messages for `except` statements
 	* send to G, M or both? or an admin email Google group

-* (v2?)  because of `post_save` and view logic, it can take a few seconds to save, so might be best to trigger a saving screen to let user know it's processing and so they don't do anything they're not supposed
-	* e.g. `$().submit()` load a screen overlay (using `z-index`?) so user can't do anything until it's done
-	* both in admin and on front-end forms
-	* NOTE: based on quick testing, it looks like we're ok because of logic to avoid duplicate emails; it just says your account is already created, check email (so not ideal but should be ok)

 * how to handle ratings?
 	* require Journalist profile?
 	* added directly on the person or added in their own model and then you choose a user to attach it to?